If your garbage disposal seems to have kicked the bucket, you'll need to figure out whether you can repair or replace it

 Clogs can happen for various reasons, like throwing things down the disposal that you shouldn’t.
 These machines don’t like stringy foods like celery and bananas, and hard food like fruit pits and bones are a no-go.
 However, if your disposal clogs all the time despite your best efforts, the blades could have gone dull, or your disposal may simply be too small for the amount of work you need it to do.

 If you suspect the blades are dull, you can try throwing a handful of ice, a cup of rock salt, and some lemon slices into the disposal.
-Run the water and then run the disposal until it stops grinding; if this trick doesn’t help sharpen the blades, it is likely time to get the machine replaced.
+Run the water and then run the disposal until it stops grinding; if this trick doesn’t help sharpen the blades, it’s likely time to replace the machine.

 1–2 person household: 1/3-horsepower motor